December 31, 2011

 David Junchen worked on this organ beginning in October 1963 while an Electrical Engineering student at the University of Illinois, bringing it to life after 18 years.
 A short article appeared in the Summer 1966 issue of Theatre Organ magazine, and excerpts from letters written to Henry Przybylski in 1967 were published in the July-August 2022 issue.

-The organ again fell silent after Junchen's graduation but was reawakened 20 years later by Warren York and a varying crew of volunteers.
-During the 1990's, various minor additions were made, including the addition of effects such as duck call, surf, and jazz/tap cymbal.
+The organ again fell silent after Junchen's graduation but was reawakened 20 years later by Warren York and a small crew of volunteers.
+During the 1990's, various minor additions were made, including effects such as duck call, surf, and jazz/tap cymbal.

 A special variety show on May 5, 1991 sold out the theatre, with the organ prominently featured.
 The Chorale sang the music of Stephen Foster, the audience participated in a sing-along using historic glass slides from the theatre's extensive collection, and Warren York gave a demonstration of the Wurlitzer.
 On December 31, 1991, a near-capacity audience attended the first annual News Year's Eve variety show, which followed closely the format of the May 5 program.